cryptulien/grants/AAA.md

-## Grant Project Name:
+# Grant Project Name:

-Decentralization of the AAA project for ToriPunks and ChadPunks
+Decentralization of the AAA Project for ToriPunks and ChadPunks

-#### Team Name: AAA MetaHuahua Team
+## Team Name: AAA MetaHuahua Team
 - Dr Cryptulien
 - GigiBitcoin
 - Superman

-#### Grantee Main Contact:

-- DrCryptulien (julien@karukera.xyz)

-#### Requested Amount:

-- 20 000 USDC

-#### Grant Mission Description:

-Cette mission a 2 principaux objectifs :
-- Décentraliser le fonctionnement communautaire de AAA pour les activités des ToriPunks et des ChadPunks sur la blockchain Teritori
-- Permettre à toutes les autres collections NFT sur la blockchain Teritori de faire partie d'une ou plusieurs activités communautaires

-#### Roadmap

-##### Première étape : Décentraliser les jeux

-Durée : 1 mois

-Budget :
-- WebApp AAA : 3000 USDC
-- dApp Teritori : 5000 USDC
-- Smart Contracts :

-À ce jour, la Gigantic Lottery permettant à des holders de ToriPunks de gagner un prix tous les mois issu du des rewards du wallet communautaire () est réalisé à la main, et les fonds sont envoyés à la main.
-Il en est de même pour la Russian Roulette, qui avait un fonctionnement sur un serveur externe centralisé, et qui est down par défaut d'entretien, par manque de moyens.

-Il est donc nécessaire de réaliser une décentralisation de ces activités, pour ce faire, il faut :
-- Des interfaces web pour permettre aux joueurs de participer
-  - Une sur notre application, déjà en cours de développement (https://dev.app.aaa-metahuahua.com/games/gigantic)
-  - Une sur l'application Teritori (à refacto, possiblement une fois le mobile disponible sur Teritori dApp)
-- Des smart contract
-  - Plusieurs essais de smart contracts sont en cours (https://github.com/Aloe-Corporation/cosmos-lottery (Norman a accès à ce repo))
-  -

-##### Seconde étape : Décentraliser l'utilisation des wallets communautaires

-Durée : À estimer avec l'équipe Teritori

-Budget :
-- Si DAODAO:
-- Si Teritori: À estimer

-Donner la main sur les wallets communautaires aux propriétaires de NFTs.
-Ceci peut passer par plusieurs systèmes:
-- Soit DAODAO
-- Soit un outil Teritori (non public pour le moment)

-Si DAODAO alors il est nécessaire de travailler avec l'équipe de DAODAO pour permettre le déploiement et l'utilisation des contrats sur la Teritori Chain.

-Si outil interne de Teritori, alors il est nécessaire d'attendre la livraison de ce dernier.

-##### Troisième étape : Ajouter des collections partenaires

-Durée : 3 mois

-Budget: 5000 USDC

-GigiBitcoin et Superman ont déjà commencé à solliciter les créateurs d'autres collections NFTs sur Teritori, afin de leur proposer de rejoindre un hub de jeux pour leur communauté.
-Les NFTs seront les clés d'accès de ces jeux, afin de permettre aux collections, d'accéder à un ou plusieurs jeux.

-##### Quatrième étape : Intégrer les nouveaux jeux dans les interfaces web

-Durée : 1 mois côté interface web AAA, à estimer avec l'équipe Teritori côté dApp Teritori

-Budget :
--

-#### Delivery time
-- Milestone #1: Décentralisation des jeux pour ToriPunks et ChadPunks et ajout de raffles
-- Milestone #2: Décentralisation du management des wallets
-- Milestone #3: Ajout des collections partenaires Teritori
-- Final: #4 : Intégration application Teritori

-#### Team description:
-- Dr Cryptulien: Français, investi dans l'écosystème Cosmos et Teritori depuis les débuts.
-Développeur Front-End (VueJS, Nuxt, TypeScript) en formation, fondateur de AAA MetaHuahua.
-Médecine Psychiatre de formation, et Président d'Aloe Corporation, société de développement Web (https://www.aloe-corp.com).
+## Grantee Main Contact:

+- Dr Cryptulien (julien@karukera.xyz)

+## Requested Amount:

+- 20,000 USDC

+## Grant Mission Description:

+This mission has two main objectives:
+- Decentralize the community operations of AAA for the activities of ToriPunks and ChadPunks on the Teritori blockchain.
+- Allow all other NFT collections on the Teritori blockchain to participate in one or more community activities.

+## Roadmap

+### First Step: Decentralize the Games

+#### Duration: 1 month

+#### Budget: 8000 + x
+- WebApp AAA: 3000 USDC
+- dApp Teritori: 5000 USDC
+- Smart Contracts: x (Estimation by Norman)

+Currently, the Gigantic Lottery, allowing ToriPunks holders to win a monthly prize from the community wallet rewards, is done manually, and funds are sent manually.
+The same applies to the Russian Roulette, which operated on a centralized external server and is now down due to lack of maintenance and resources.

+To decentralize these activities, the following are needed:
+- Web interfaces for players to participate
+  - One on our application, already in development (https://dev.app.aaa-metahuahua.com/games/gigantic)
+  - One on the Teritori application (to be refactored, possibly once the mobile version of the Teritori dApp is available)
+- Smart contracts
+  - Several smart contract trials are ongoing (https://github.com/Aloe-Corporation/cosmos-lottery (Norman has access to this repo))

+### Second Step: Decentralize the Use of Community Wallets

+#### Duration: To be estimated with the Teritori team

+#### Budget: From 500 USDC to x
+- If DAODAO: 500 USDC
+- If Teritori: To be estimated

+Allow NFT owners to manage the community wallets.
+This can be done through:
+- DAODAO system
+- Teritori tool (not public yet)

+If using DAODAO, it is necessary to work with the DAODAO team to deploy and use contracts on the Teritori Chain.

+If using an internal Teritori tool, it is necessary to wait for its delivery.

+### Third Step: Add Partner Collections

+#### Duration: 3 months

+#### Budget: 5000 USDC

+GigiBitcoin and Superman have already begun reaching out to creators of other NFT collections on Teritori to invite them to join a gaming hub for their community.
+NFTs will serve as access keys to these games, allowing collections to participate in one or more games.

+### Fourth Step: Integrate New Games into Web Interfaces

+#### Duration: 1 month for AAA web interface, to be estimated with the Teritori team for the Teritori dApp

+#### Budget: 1500 + x
+- WebApp AAA: 1500 USDC
+- Teritori: x

+Add all the games with the partners and create a decentralized web and mobile ecosystem for community games on Teritori, via the Teritori dApp and the AAA WebApp.

+## Delivery Time
+- Milestone #1: 2 months
+- Milestone #2: 1 month
+- Milestone #3: 3 months
+- Final: #4: 1 months

+## Team Description:
+- Dr Cryptulien: French, involved in the Cosmos and Teritori ecosystem since its inception.
+Front-End Developer (VueJS, Nuxt, TypeScript) in training, founder of AAA MetaHuahua.
+Psychiatrist by training, and President of Aloe Corporation, a web development company (https://www.aloe-corp.com).
 - GigiBitcoin:
 - Superman:

-#### Previous contributions links:
+## Previous Contributions Links:

 NFT Collections:
 - https://app.teritori.com/collection/tori-tori1a8h38nsxu254trpfm0z65mrvguhp544mf9e36670ltm4s89y5wjq7mqevy
 - https://app.teritori.com/collection/tori-tori1plr28ztj64a47a32lw7tdae8vluzm2lm7nqk364r4ws50rgwyzgsapzezt
 - https://app.teritori.com/dapp/tori-punks/welcome